Insider: A year after ban, Pike girls 'showing who we are'

 “I learned that it’s not worth it,” said Pike guard LaRae Rascoe, the lone senior who plays a major role on this year’s team.
 “It’s never worth it.
 Especially not for your basketball career.
 I feel for the seniors last year.
 It shouldn’t have went that far.”

 A year later and a lesson learned, Pike is riding high.
-The Class 4A fourth-ranked Red Devils (23-3) are coming off the program’s first regional title with a dramatic 61-59 overtime win over previously-unbeaten North Central in the regional championship.
-Next up is unranked Columbus North (21-7) in a semistate game on Saturday at the Tiernan Center in Richmond.
+The Class 4A fourth-ranked Red Devils (23-3) are coming off the program’s first regional title with a dramatic 61-59 overtime win over previously unbeaten North Central in the regional championship.
+Next up is unranked Columbus North (21-7) in a semistate game Saturday at the Tiernan Center in Richmond.

 Bob Anglea is in his sixth season at Pike, but wasn’t the coach last year.
 He stepped down after leading the Red Devils to back-to-back sectional titles in 2014 and ’15 due to a larger role at his company.

-Anglea stayed in close contact with the program when former assistant Jason Hohlt coached the team last year, but wasn’t in attendance at the Ben Davis game.
-The first he heard about it was when assistant Kathy Walters called him, in tears, after the game.
+Anglea stayed in close contact with the program when former assistant Jason Hohlt coached the team last year, but he didn’t attend the Ben Davis game.
+The first he heard about the incident was when assistant Kathy Walters called him, in tears, after the game.
 Two days later, the IHSAA ruled that it was immediately suspending both teams for the remainder of the season and banning the programs from tournament play.

 Anglea made phone calls on behalf of Tyana Robinson and Alyssa Clay, seniors who had no role in the fight.
 Robinson is redshirting this year at Florida Atlantic while Clay has played in 10 games as a freshman at Akron.